gchq/sleeper/docs/development/test-design.md

 unit tests as well.
 This is important because when a test describes a user-focused scenario, it's less likely to need to change as the design of the implementation changes.
 This isn't universal, but it's important as a principle.

+Our test names should be an English sentence starting with "should", that describes the behaviour we wish to assert.
+Most tests should be split into given/when/then sections, with comments separating each section.
+Those can sometimes be combined but we prefer to separate them explicitly for larger tests.

 ### Test Driven Design (TDD)

 We try to use test driven development (TDD) whenever possible, but we do not require this of all contributors.
 We use